material-components/material-components-ios/components/Ripple/README.md

-To fully benefit from MDCStatefulRipple's capabilities in moving through states visually, the view that is adding the stateful ripple view will need to override UIView's `touchesBegan`, `touchesMoved`, `touchesEnded` and `touchesCancelled` and call the stateful ripple views corresponding APIs before calling the super.
+To fully benefit from MDCStatefulRipple's capabilities in moving through states visually, the view that is adding the stateful ripple view will need to override UIView's `touchesBegan`, `touchesMoved`, `touchesEnded` and `touchesCancelled` and call the stateful ripple views corresponding APIs before calling the `super` implementation.
 Here is an example:

 <!--<div class="material-code-render" markdown="1">-->